anon-blue/anon.blue/README.txt

                                             i want to forget everything, most th ings maybe not everything.  can i?
-              i want to forget everything. can i?                    aaaaaaaaaaa aaAAAAAAAAAAAAAAAApa
+              i want to forget everything. can i?                  it is what it is. everythung eis everything . and nothing is more anything than anythinhg els
-                                                                     ron
+e.                                                                   ron
                                       pooop                         I guess that you could speak out whenever. is it me or i'm alone?
    there is a pure hopelessness in me that won't go quiet.